 Look for common eider on the mussel flats off shore, as well as brant geese feeding on the eelgrass.
 During spring and fall migrations, you might observe a variety of shorebirds digging in the mud of the tide flats.
 Especially after warm-weather rains, you might also see land snails.

-Most of the wildflowers and shrubs at Webb Park were brought over by settlers from Europe, although some, such as the salt-spray and multi-flora roses from Asia, arrived via the China Trade.
+Most of the wildflowers and shrubs at Webb Park were brought over by settlers from Europe, although some, such as the salt-spray and multi-flora roses from Asia, arrived via trade with China.
 However some species — such as staghorn sumac and bayberry — are native to the area.
 Look for field mustard along the path to Lower Neck Beach.
 In the freshwater marsh, the dominant vegetation is invasive phragmites.
 In the salt marsh, cordgrass grows closer to the water and salt-meadow grass grows closer to the land.
 You may also see marsh elder, sea lavender and glasswort.

 There are two drumlin hills on the property, created by the retreat of the glaciers 12,000 years ago.
 One of them was partially hollowed out in 1959 to create a missile storage silo.
 Both Ajax (30-feet long) and Hercules (39 feet long) Nike missiles were stored there.
 Air vents for the facility are visible from the trail.

 Historic Site: Yes